-We can't let the administration put politics over science.
-It's a threat to our natural resources, and creates regulatory uncertainty for industry and the economy.Eric Holst, Associate Vice President of Working Lands
+We can't let the Administration and Congress put politics over science.
+Doing so is a threat to our natural resources, and creates regulatory uncertainty for industry and the economy.Eric Holst, Associate Vice President of Working Lands

 The Endangered Species Act (ESA) is one of our nation's bedrock environmental laws, preventing the extinction of many American icons, including the bald eagle.